IsaiahHarvi/NIDS/docs/USERGUIDE.md

 Ideally, NIDS is meant to be run on a server that is connected to a network that you would like to monitor.
 NIDS hosts a web interface that allows users to view network traffic and alerts in real-time.
 If for any reason the web interface is not accessible, the NIDS service can still be managed via the  terminal interface.

 ## Installation
 Note that NIDS is designed to run on a Linux-based system.
-It also functions without regard to any other docker services and will not hesistate to remove them.
 Adjust your installation environment accordingly.

 To install NIDS, follow the steps below:
 1. Clone the repository to a preferred directory: